manisha192127/News-Era-App/README.md

 # News-Era-App
-It is a first Mobile App created by using React-Native
+It is a first project overview of Mobile App Ppt which has created by using React-Native.